TheMonk2121/ai-dev-tasks/600_archives/400_guides/400_dspy-integration-guide.md

 **It's like having a super-smart assistant who's read all your files, can answer any question about them, and gets smarter over time!** 🚀

-**The key difference: ChatGPT is a general AI that doesn't know your data.
+**The key difference: ChatGPT is a general AI that doesn'tt know your data.
 Your DSPy RAG system is a specialized AI that knows everything in your documents and can answer questions about them intelligently.**

 ## **🏗️ System Architecture**